Assassination of Reinhard Heydrich: Insertion

-Gabčík and Kubiš, with seven other soldiers from Czechoslovakia's army-in-exile in the United Kingdom in two other groups named Silver A and Silver B (who had different missions), were flown from RAF Tangmere by a Halifax of No. 138 Squadron RAF at 22:00 on 28 December 1941.
+Gabčík and Kubiš, along with seven other soldiers from Czechoslovakia's army-in-exile in the United Kingdom in two other groups, Silver A and Silver B (who had different missions), were flown from RAF Tangmere by a Halifax of No. 138 Squadron RAF at 22:00 on 28 December 1941.
 The groups, along with some supply containers, left the plane by parachute, in drops in three separate areas.
 The Anthropoid pair landed near Nehvizdy east of Prague.
 Originally, the plane had been planned to land near Pilsen, but the aircrew had navigation problems and each of the groups landed in different places from where intended.
 Gabčík and Kubiš then moved to Pilsen to contact their allies, and from there on to Prague, where the attack was planned.

-In Prague, the pair contacted several families and Czechoslovak resistance organisations who helped them during the preparations for the assassination.
+In Prague, the pair contacted families and Czechoslovak resistance organisations who helped them during the preparations for the assassination.
 Upon learning of the nature of the mission, resistance leaders begged the Czechoslovak government-in-exile to call off the attack, saying that "[a]n attempt against Heydrich's life... would be of no use to the Allies and its consequences for our people would be immeasurable".
 Beneš personally broadcast a message insisting that the attack go forward, although he denied any involvement after the war.
-Professor Vojtěch Mastný argues that he "clung to the scheme as the last resort to dramatize Czech resistance".
+Lawyer and diplomat Vojtěch Mastný argued that Beneš "clung to the scheme as the last resort to dramatize Czech resistance".

-Gabčík and Kubiš initially planned to kill Heydrich on a train, but after examination of the practicalities, they realised this was not going to be possible.
-A second plan was to kill him on a forest road that led from Heydrich's home to Prague.
-They planned to pull a cable across the road that would stop Heydrich's car, but after waiting several hours, their commander, Lt.
-Adolf Opálka (from the group Out Distance), came to bring them back to Prague.
-A third plan was to kill Heydrich in Prague.